 Nov.
 16, 2021 (ANCHORAGE, Alaska) – Record air cargo volumes continue to come through the Ted Stevens Anchorage International Airport (ANC), surpassing previously record-breaking volumes from the first half of this year.
-As of the end of the third quarter, ANC welcomed 917,753 metric tons of air cargo—a 5.62% increase compared to the third quarter of 2020.
+As of the end of the third quarter, ANC welcomed 917,753 metric tons of air cargo, which was a 5.62% increase compared to the third quarter of 2020.

 Cargo increases are expected to reach new heights as ANC is a strategically located international hub with a robust airline network and special air cargo transfer rights.
-The steady influx of cargo to ANC’s airfield brings with it an increase of job opportunities for Alaskans and economic benefits.
+The steady influx of cargo to ANC’s airfield brings with it economic benefits and an increase of job opportunities for Alaskans.

 “We are thrilled that air cargo growth continues to highlight the critical role ANC plays in the global supply chain,” said Airport Director Jim Szczesniak.
 “ANC is the future nexus of the transpacific shipping method.”

-ANC also announce that an air cargo shipping study, done in partnership with the Anchorage Economic Development Corporation (AEDC), was recently completed.
-ANC Pacific-Air-To-Sea-Service (ANC PASS) is a completely new shipping method that can help alleviate current bottlenecks in the supply chain.
+ANC also announced that an air cargo shipping study, done in partnership with the Anchorage Economic Development Corporation (AEDC), was recently completed.
+ANC Pacific Air-to-Sea Service (ANC PASS) is a completely new shipping method that can help alleviate current bottlenecks in the supply chain.
 ANC PASS works by combining ANC’s air cargo network and the backhaul capacity of ships servicing the Port of Alaska.

 “Most of the goods consumed in Alaska are shipped up from the Port of Tacoma.
 The containers and trailers that bring goods to Alaska mostly go back empty.
 Every week 151 Boeing 747s worth of empty trailers and containers leave Anchorage.
 ANC PASS provides an opportunity to inject more capacity into the supply chain and allows airlines to better utilize their scarce aircraft.
 For example, a typical Asia-Anchorage-Chicago round trip could be done three times per week and inject 300 tons of cargo into the supply chain.
-An Asia-Anchorage roundtrip, with items transfer to ship, could be done six times per week and inject 600 tons of cargo into the supply chain.” said Szczesniak.
+An Asia-Anchorage round trip, with items transferred to ship, could be done six times per week and inject 600 tons of cargo into the supply chain,” said Szczesniak.

-The ANC PASS study was conducted between 11 points of origin in Asia, four west coast ports, and seven US destinations using a variety of freight classes.
-The study shows that cargo from Asia can be injected into the west coast distributions facilities in as little as 6 to 7 days, with the worst-case scenario being 15-19 days.
-The shipping lines servicing Alaska have their own facilities in Tacoma and are not subject to delays awaiting a dock.
+The ANC PASS study was conducted between 11 points of origin in Asia, four west coast ports, and seven U.S. destinations using a variety of freight classes.
+The study shows that cargo from Asia can be injected into the west coast distribution facilities in as little as six to seven days, with the worst-case scenario being 15 to 19 days.
+The shipping lines servicing Alaska have their own facilities in Tacoma and are not subject to delays due to dock waiting times.

 “ANC PASS is more than an immediate congestion relief valve, it is an entirely new shipping method.
 ANC PASS can offer shippers a medium speed, medium cost transpacific option.
 This has great potential to increase air cargo traffic through ANC by taking share from traditional ocean carriers,” said Szczesniak.
-“It also works in reverse providing North American shipper a way to take advantage of the backhaul capacity to Asia on the cargo aircraft that depart ANC”.
+“It also works in reverse, providing North American shippers a way to take advantage of the backhaul capacity to Asia on the cargo aircraft that depart from ANC.”

 The complete ANC PASS study can be found at: www.aedcweb.com/ancpass

-ANC is the 4th busiest air cargo airport in the world.
-90% of the industrial world is within a 9.5-hour flight ANC.
+ANC is the 4th busiest air cargo airport in the world, and90% of the industrial world is within a 9.5-hour flight from ANC.